oscar-system/Oscar.jl/experimental/SymmetricIntersections/README.md

 ### Symmetric Grassmannians

-We call here *Symmetric Grassmannians* spaces which parametrize submodules of a given group algebra modules.
+We call here *symmetric Grassmannians* spaces which parametrize submodules of a given group algebra modules.
 In some sense, we add a group action to the usual Grassmannian variety, and look for invariant subspaces of a fixed vector space on which a group acts.

-Even though some functionalities about them are available, the naming "Symmetric Grassmannians" is not standard and the usage is quite limited.
-This is why the content related to them is not directly exported to the user: one may used "Oscar.bla(arguments, of, bla)" to call the corresponding function "bla".
+Even though some functionalities about them are available, the naming "symmetric Grassmannians" is not standard and the usage is quite limited.
+This is why the content related to them is not directly exported to the user: one may use "Oscar.bla(arguments, of, bla)" to call the corresponding function "bla".

-Given a group algebra modules $M$, represented by a linear representation of a finite group, one can create the space parametrising submodules $M$ of a given dimension, with given character or with given determinant character.
-Once created, it is possible to ask for a *general element*, some parametrization data, a defining ideal of the corresponding variety (these space of modules are projective varieties) as well as the dimension as a projective variety.
+Given a group algebra module $M$, represented by a linear representation of a finite group, one can create the space parametrising submodules $M$ of a given dimension, with given character or with given determinant character.
+Once created, it is possible to ask for a *standard element*, some parametrization data, a defining ideal of the corresponding variety (these spaces of modules are projective varieties) as well as the dimension as a projective variety.

+Here by standard element we mean the submodule obtained by setting all the parameters to 1.

 ### Parameter space for symmetric intersections